 Feature type display information (S100_IC_Feature)

 The S100_IC_Feature element describes the display parameters for all features of a specific feature type in a specific product.
 The S100_IC_Feature element determines the order of drawing the feature type identified by its featureCode attribute relative to other feature types in the same display plane.
-It also specified the viewing group to which the feature is assigned.
+It also specifies the viewing group to which the feature is assigned.
 Its applicability can be optionally restricted to a subset of instances of the feature type by additional attributes that specify the type of spatial primitive and indicate specific values of thematic attributes.

 EXAMPLE: Subsets of the S-101 features Restricted Area Regulatory and Restricted Area Navigational are selected according to their category of restricted area attribute values 4 (nature reserve), 5 (bird sanctuary), 7 (seal sanctuary), 22 (fish sanctuary), or 31 (coral sanctuary).